MartinvonBerg/simple-lightbox-fslight/readme.txt

 NEW: Added support for Youtube-Videos.
 This will add a small red button on the top left of the embedded Youtube-Video which opens the lightbox with that video.
 Could be disabled by deleting the line ``` "wp-block-embed-youtube" ``` in the file ```plugin-settings.json```.
 If you do so please delete the comma at the end of the line before, too!
 See live example here: https://www.berg-reise-foto.de/software-wordpress-lightroom-plugins/wordpress-plugins-fotos-und-karten/

 The support for Youtube-Videos is working with the given functionality.
-So, the videos are running independently. fslightbox provides no option to stop / restart on open / close.
+So, the videos are running independently. fslightbox provides no option to stop / restart on open / close. (may change in future, see version notices)

 == Frequently Asked Questions ==

 = How does the plugin work? =

-Plugin is filtering the content of posts and pages and appends lightbox effect for video, image, gallery and wp-text blocks.
-It also works for external images or videos that are not on your site.
+Plugin is filtering the content of posts and pages and appends lightbox effect for native Gutenberg-Blocks: Image, Gallery, Media-and-Text, Featured Image, Video and Youtube-Video.
+It also works for external images or YT-videos that are not on your site.

+= What exactly are the preconditions? =
+- It filters the content of the page, post etc (setting: postTypes).
+Meaning exactly the content that WP stores in the database.
+(Using the_content filter)
+- All elements in html figure tags and img tags will be filtered and if its CSS-Class is defined in the plugin-settings.json (setting: cssClassesToSearch).

+= Will it work with my page builder, Theme, ACF etc.? = Maybe, see preconditions above.
+If your theme provides output that is NOT stored as content in the database it will not work.
+If your media ( be it image or video ) is not given in a figure tag it will not work.
+Positive feedback is reported from Beaver Builder, Post Types of Advanced Custom Fields.
+Negative feedback is given by GeneratePress that generates page content in special elements by the theme files.
+So, just try if it works and mind the preconditions.

 = How to change the plugin settings? =